 Who will the tenants be?

 That remains to be seen and we don’t believe anything until we see the doors open, but we have made it VERY clear to the developer what our community does and does not want.
 We have seen more interest from local top-tier restaurants looking to come to this area in 2021 than ever before.
 There were some names thrown around at the meeting, but to be safe we don’t want to mention them.
 There were plenty of people at the meeting though, so you can ask around!
-We have discussed a wine bar, brewery, brunch restaurant, coffee shop, blowdry bar, etc. For the sake of full-disclosure and if we’re being realistic, we expect to see a nail salon, dentist, gym, and a few drive-throughs at EVERY shopping center.
-We’ve learned to compromise on that as long as the developer brings us the high-quality tenants we want as well.
+We have discussed a wine bar, brewery, brunch restaurant, coffee shop, blowdry bar, etc. For the sake of full-disclosure and if we’re being realistic, we could see a nail salon, dentist, gym, and a few drive-throughs at ANY & EVERY shopping center.
+We’ve had to learn to compromise on that as long as the developer brings us the high-quality tenants we want as well.
 There is a small non-denominational church on the east side of the property.
 It was asked at the meeting if they would be able to put in tenants on their property and while they technically could, their intent is to build a church and there is not space for anything else in that area.
 If they did ever decide to build something other than a church, it would require another zoning change.

 Why has this taken so long and when is this all happening?